cyrildewit/cyrildewit.github.io/_posts/2019-06-30-my-notes-from-the-foreword-of-clean-code.md

 title: My notes from the foreword of "Clean Code"
 ---

 A while ago, I bought a book called "Clean Code".
-It's written by Robert Cecil Martin, also known as "Uncle Bob".
+It's a handbook of Agile Software Craftsmanship and it's written by Robert Cecil Martin, also known as "Uncle Bob".
 He is an American software engineer and instructor.

-This book has been in my closet for a while now and today I finally had the time and mindset to start reading it.
+This book has been in my closet for a quite sometime now and today I finally had the 'time' and mindset to start reading it.

 I always find it difficult to remember the information from a thick book for a long period.
-Eventually I forget or twist the information.
-Reading a book only requires me time and energy.
-Finding the time and energy isn't a big deal for me, because I'm always very enthusiastic about my new insights from resources and I want to share them with friends and other people.
-This works prettry well, until months have passed and I completly forgot what I read and didn't do anything with information.
+I eventually forget or twist the information.
+Finding the time and energy isn't a big deal for me, because I'm always very enthusiastic about the newly learned knowledge and gained insights.
+Just reading and going quickly over the chapters goes pretty well until months have passed and I completly forgot what I had read and learned.

-To avoid this and actually learn something from it for the long term, I have decided that I am going to make notes of each chapter and do some extra research about the topic.
-This way I have a collection of all the important information this book offers.
+To avoid this and actually learn something from the book for the long term, I have decided that I am going to take notes of each chapter and do some extra research about the topic.
 By adding references to the page numbers, I also make it incredible easy to find a topic and reread the material again.
+This way have a collection of references to important information.

 Today, I started with the foreword.
 It's written by someone else, named James O. Coplien.